-"I am running for my second term as Manteca City Council to continue bringing new ideas and a fresh, common sense perspective to City Hall.
-As a husband, father and local businessman, I will bring new energy and a unique vision to city government.
+"I am running for Manteca Mayor to provide a clear concise collaborative direction bringing new ideas and a fresh, common sense perspective to City Hall.
+As a Son, Husband, Father and local businessman, I will bring a passionate, energetic unique vision to move us forward together.
 I will be an advocate for small businesses and residents who deserve a voice in Manteca's future."

 LIST OF ISSUES

 Protecting the people of Manteca is my top priority.
 With violent crime, car thefts and property crimes surging throughout the country, our police officers and firefighters deserve to have the equipment, technology and training to ensure the safety of all Manteca residents.